The Naval Way of War Pack

 Three ziplock back issues for a great price!

 Each game in the Naval Way of War package provides insight into key moments that changed history and alternative approaches.
+Right Fierce & Terrible lets you explore medieval ideas on how to best fight as a land battle while at sea.
 There Must Be a Victory lets you play just the decisive battle or the entire campaign.
-Arctic Disaster lets you explore the many alternative viewpoints on what went wrong.
-And Paukenschlag includes variants for a more significant German effort and the long-ranged bomber campaign that never happened.
+And Sea Monsters includes four distinct games modeling naval actions from the late 19th Century up through WW1 and WW2.
 Plus magazine articles that make the games come alive and provide good starting points for further study.

 What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
 A price like this is almost "buy 2, get one free."
 Don't miss it!